If you’re looking for the best Pennsylvania State Parks for viewing fall foliage in 2023, you’re in the right place!

-And while visiting any of the 121 PA State Parks is bound to be a wonderful experience in October, here are 20 of my favorite State Parks for fall foliage viewing.
+And while visiting any of the Keystone State’s 124 state parks is bound to be a wonderful experience in October, here are 31 of my favorite PA State Parks for fall foliage viewing.

 I’ve listed the parks in alphabetical order – click on the blue text links to view a more in-depth article about each park, complete with maps and directions.